usnistgov/OSCAL-Pages/src/content/about/blog/_index.md

     weight: 90
 ---

+#
+### Explore the Latest Insights from Our OSCAL Community

+<p>Stay up-to-date with the newest blog posts from our OSCAL community members.
+Below you'll find a list of recent blog titles-simply click on any title to dive straight into the post you're interested in: </p>

+- **OSCAL Continues to Grow Roots in Europe** -- 04/09/2025 -- [Read More](#20250409)
+- **Exploring the OSCAL-based AI-augmented CISO Agent: A Student's Perspective** -- 03/19/2025 -- [Read More](#20250319)
+- **OSCAL Foundation launches to move security standard forward** -- 02/07/2025 -- [Read More](#20250207)

+#
+---
 ### 2025/04/09
-# OSCAL Continues to Grow Roots in Europe
+## <span style="color:#4d80d1">OSCAL Continues to Grow Roots in Europe
-## The European Cyber Security Organization convenes “Actions Beyond Words: Automating Audits for Streamlined Cybersecurity Policy Compliance in Europe”
+### The European Cyber Security Organization convenes “Actions Beyond Words: Automating Audits for Streamlined Cybersecurity Policy Compliance in Europe”   </span>
 ### An awareness session on OSCAL for the European cybersecurity practitioners

   ##### -- Cristian Michael Tracci, Senior Manager, Policy Analysis and Outreach [policy@ecs-org.eu](mailto:policy@ecs-org.eu)